 Jay, my son and youngest child, a pole star of my life—had passed.
 I would never get over it.
 Nor would I ever be the same.
 I would not give up or given in to societies mistaken notion of getting over grief.
-Instead I found a way to learn to live with it and not allow it to hold me back.
+Instead I would find a way to live with it and not allow it to hold me back.

 But how could I follow my destiny when I couldn’t even buy a new sweater without exchanging it twice before deciding on a color and the right fit.
 I was starting my life over from scratch, terrified of making decisions, even little ones.
 There were moments when I didn’t think I’d ever care about anything again.
 My mind felt glued shut, and my heart like it was laminated, sealed in plastic to keep out further pain.